alireza12t/immigration_documents_LATEX_Canada/README.md

 # Immigration Documents LaTeX Repository

+## Disclaimer:

+I am not an official immigration advisor or representative.
+The templates and scripts provided in this repository reflect personal experiences and methods used during my own immigration application processes.
+Immigration rules and obligations frequently change, and accuracy cannot be guaranteed.
+I assume no legal responsibility for any outcomes resulting from the use of these documents.
+Users must exercise caution, verify the latest immigration rules, and seek professional legal advice as needed before using these templates.

+---
+## Repository Overview

 This repository contains LaTeX templates and scripts designed to assist in generating essential documents required for immigration applications, specifically tailored for study permit renewals and Post-Graduation Work Permit (PGWP) applications in Canada.

 ---